-Written Appeals to Participate in Suspended Programs
+Written Appeals to Amend Suspended Programs

 Please note that travel warning waivers are granted to individual programs and not countries.
 Each program within a country under a Travel Warning is required to submit a formal appeal.